Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Stewart Island shags

 Closely related to the king shag is the Stewart Island shag (Leucocarbo chalconotus), which breeds from North Otago down to Stewart Island.
-Breeding and roosting in flocks on steep cliffs and rugged offshore islets, this shag has two distinct colour phases or forms – one wholly black with a greenish gloss (in this form the bird is sometimes named the bronze shag), and the other black and white – giving rise to the belief that they are two separate species.
+Breeding and roosting in flocks on steep cliffs and rugged offshore islets, this shag has two distinct colour morphs or forms – one wholly black with a greenish gloss (in this form the bird is sometimes named the bronze shag), and the other black and white.
+Research suggesting that the Stewart Island shag is actually two species (Leucocarbo stewarti and Leucocarbo chalconotus) was in 2016 being considered by the Birds New Zealand Checklist Committee.

-The Stewart Island shag is smaller than the king shag, measuring 68 centimetres, but similar in weight at 2.5 kilograms.
-It is considered rare, with the population estimated at 1,600–1,800 breeding pairs.
+The Stewart Island shag is considered rare, with the population estimated at 1,600–1,800 breeding pairs.
 Twiggy nests are built in cliffs, and one to three pale blue eggs are laid from September to November.
-The shags feed on bullies, as well as fish, crabs, shrimps and octopus taken from the sea floor in water less than 30 metres deep.
+The shags feed on bullies, as well as other fish, crabs, shrimps and octopus taken from the sea floor in water less than 30 metres deep.

 Other pink-footed shags